websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/managing-workflows.md

 ## Workflow Definition Publication Permissions

 Users with permission to edit or publish workflow definitions can add [Groovy scripts](../../../system-administration/using-the-script-engine/using-the-script-engine.md) to the workflow.
-Access to the scripting engine means access to the Java Virtual Machine (JVM) of the server.
-Users who publish (or edit) workflow definitions containing scripts, therefore, can get access to any data within the reach of the JVM, such as data contained in a separate [Virtual Instance](../../../system-administration/virtual-instances.md) of Liferay DXP itself.
+Access to the scripting engine means access to the server's Java Virtual Machine (JVM).
+Users with permission to publish (or edit) can therefore access any data within the reach of the JVM, such as data contained in a separate [Virtual Instance](../../../system-administration/virtual-instances.md) of Liferay DXP.

 Because of this far-reaching access, permission to create or edit workflow definitions is limited to Regular Administrators of the Default Virtual Instance.
 For Liferay DXP customers, Site Administrators who can access the Kaleo Designer and Kaleo Forms Admin applications can also edit and publish workflows.